nham/notes/notes/topology_basic.md

 10. We have defined closed subsets to be those that are equal to their closures.
 But the closure is the disjoint union of the interior and the boundary, and sets always contain their interiors.
 So a subset is closed iff it contains its boundary.

+    Similarly, open subsets are those equal to their interiors, and boundary points are by definition not interior points.
+So open sets contain no boundary points, and a set containing no boundary points contains only interior points.

 11. We are now in a position to not only prove, but intuitively *see* that a set $S$ is closed in a top. space $X$ iff $X - S$ is open. $S$ and $X - S$ share their boundary, so $S$ contains the boundary iff $X - S$ contains none of it.

 12. Now we can prove, using DeMorgan's laws, that the collection of all closed subsets of a space $X$ is